 If you’ve been arrested for a DUI, make no mistake—time is not on your side.
 There are a number of issues you will need to address, and you must work quickly.
-Here is what you can expect to happen next after your arrest.
+As stated from our DUI attorney in Indianapolis, here is what you can expect to happen next after your arrest.

 Processing & Filing Charges

 After your arrest, it is likely that you will be taken to the Arrestee Processing Center (APC) for booking.
 Upon booking, the officer will look up your driving and criminal record and consider the evidence against you.
 Based on your record and the evidence, you will be charged with one of two charges:

 Class C Misdemeanor: If your BAC is between .08% and .15%

 Class A Misdemeanor: If your BAC is higher than .15%